Jewelry Care

 Cleaning Sterling Silver

 Polishing Cloth.
-When tarnishing is not severe, a polishing cloth is your best friend.
-Gently rub the polishing cloth on your sterling silver piece, switching to different areas on the cloth to avoid re-tarnishing the silver.
+Gently rub the polishing cloth on your sterling silver piece, switching to different areas on the cloth.

 Soap & Water.
 The first cleaning solution you should use when cleaning your sterling silver is soap and water.
 These two gentle cleansers will be the least corrosive to your jewelry and should be considered your linemen when it comes to cleaning sterling silver.